thesaigoneer/atomic-saigon/README.md

 ## How do you get it?

-Start with any Fedora Atomic image and install it.
+Start with any Fedora Atomic image (I prefer Atomic Sway/Sericea) and install it.
 Then follow these instructions:

 Rebase to the unsigned variant of the base image by running the following commands:

       rpm-ostree rebase ostree-unverified-registry:ghcr.io/thesaigoneer/atomic-saigon:latest